-Lidl Everyday Essential toilet roll came up trumps for length of roll at 48m, which is 2m longer than Sainsbury’s basics, its closest rival.
+Lidl Everyday Essential toilet roll came up trumps for the length of a toilet roll at 48m, which is 2m longer than Sainsbury’s toilet roll – the basics one, its closest rival.

-Bathrooms.com – Bathrooms.com was founded in 2004 and have been providing the UK and Ireland with affordable bathroom design ever since.
-Bathrooms.com believe in nurturing long term relationships with designers and craftsmen to give customers good design at prices that will help them create more than they ever thought possible.
-Based in Watford, the Bathrooms. com team are on a mission to democratise good bathroom design.
+*Bathrooms.com – they were founded in 2004 and have been providing the UK and Ireland with affordable bathroom design ever since.
+They believe in nurturing long term relationships with designers and craftsmen to give customers good design at prices that will help them create more than they ever thought possible.
+Based in Watford, the bathrooms. com team are on a mission to democratise good bathroom design.